graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 sudo nano /etc/systemd/system/graft-supernode@.service
 ````

-- Input below text into the new file:
+- Input below text into the new file <change graft to you user (find this out by using "whoami" command)>:

 ````
 [Unit]